Kellogg-HKUST Executive MBA Program

 Established in 1998, the Kellogg-HKUST Executive MBA Program (KHEMBA) is a program run in partnership of the Kellogg School of Management at Northwestern University and The Hong Kong University of Science and Technology.
-It has been ranked No.1 in the World eleven times by the Financial Times since 2005.
+It has been ranked No.1 in the World twelve times by the Financial Times since 2005.

 Program Overview

-The KHEMBA program is an 18-month part-time program taught by the faculty and lecturers from Kellogg and HKUST.
+The KHEMBA program is an 18-month part-time program taught by the faculty from Kellogg and HKUST.
 Upon successful completion, participants are awarded one Master of Business Administration degree issued jointly by both universities.

 Students

-The student profile of the recent KHEMBA class of 2023 is made up of 42 students with 32% female.
-The average age of students is 42 years old and the average years of work experience is 18.
-Participants and faculty have diverse backgrounds, representing 16 nationalities in 17 cities.
+The student profile of the recent KHEMBA class of 2024 is made up of 44 students with an average age of 43 years old.
+The average years of work experience is 18.
+Participants have diverse backgrounds, representing 17 nationalities and 16 work locations.

 Ranking

 The Kellogg-HKUST Executive MBA Program is widely recognized as a prestigious EMBA program.
-It has been ranked No.1 eleven times by the Financial Times since 2005.
+It has been ranked No.1 twelve times by the Financial Times since 2005.